Ahmedouu/Helia-API/README.md

 the second endpoint /retreive is like dis:

-take the name of the file you want to retrieve from ipfs -don't forget the extension- ->> resolve the request with the content of the file.
+take the name of the file you want to retrieve from ipfs -don't forget the extension- ->> spawn another helia node ->> resolve the request with the content of the file.

+# Questions

+Why hashmaps ? well IPFS/Helia uses content addressing, there is no easy way to store the file with it's name and encodings, simply we just write the buffer and each buffer is under a CID, and we don't expect you to memorize the CID.